Invisible Illness: How I Look Doesn’t Reflect How I Feel

 I survived cardiac arrest in January 2018.
 Full disclosure: I survived a health insurance denial in January 2018.

-I’ve previously shared how I had cardiac arrest after my usual run one January.
+I’ve previously shared how I had cardiac arrest after my usual run on a warm day in January.
 I wasn’t breathing for 11 minutes, and that’s just the first time around.
 I’ve been asked about my lifestyle numerous times by doctors and nurses.

 Have high blood pressure?
 No.